Showrov-CoU/TechXpress/README.md

 `3.` Responsive Design:

-Ensure that your website is responsive and works well on various devices and screen sizes, such as smartphones, tablets, and desktop computers.
+This website is responsive and works well on various devices and screen sizes, such as smartphones, tablets, and desktop computers.

 `4.` Shopping Cart and Checkout: